weronikawalczak/Webshop/README.md

 * PostgreSQL

 ## Setup

-Import this project to IntelliJ as a Maven project.
+1. Download this project
-IntelliJ can auto-install the dependencies based on the pom.xml
+2. Build with Maven
+3. Deploy built war file on server like Tomcat or similar

 ## Screenshots